Homepage > Journal > Quantitative research in UX

 • Research goals

-• Time required to perform the study
+• Time required to perform a study

-• Exploratory value.
+• Exploratory value

 For example, card sorting is a method that gives you insight into the mental models of the website's users.